 On the other side, it has 9 widely spaced teeth that effectively de-mat and de-tangle your huskies coat.

-This has over 1000 positive reviews on Amazon.com You can check out what other people have said about this exact brush here
+You can check out what other people have said about this exact brush here (Amazon)

 - 17 small teeth for effective dead hair removal

 - 9 widely spaced teeth for effective de-mat and de-tangling

 - Very good reviews on Amazon.com